 Leah’s research interests are in consumer behavior, emotional communication and mediated relationships.

-Annette is a doctoral student in the Department of Marketing and Supply Chain Management at the University of Tennessee.
+Annette is a doctoral student in the Department of Marketing at the University of Tennessee.
 Prior to joining the Ph.D. program in 2015, Annette earned a Master degree in Economics from the University of Tennessee, an MBA from Murray State University and a BBA from Austin Peay State University.
 Her research areas include global marketing strategies, inter- and intra-firm relationships, and innovation as well as quantitative research methods.
 Her research has been accepted for publication in the Journal of Product Innovation Management.
 Annette has work experience in PR, sales, and small business development.
 As a native of Germany, she particularly enjoys travelling, exploring the outdoors, and soccer with her family.Read more

 Roman Welden is a Marketing Ph.D. student at the University of Tennessee.
 In 2015, he received his B.B.A. in Economics with an emphasis in evolutionary biology from East Tennessee State University.
 He earned his MBA from the same school with a focus on non-profit strategy formulation.
 Roman’s research interests are in consumer behavior, particularly gaming (of all sorts), competition, and habit formation.